Ozii-cr/DevOps-ToolBox/Docker/Dockerfile/nextjs/README.md

 2. **Port Configuration**: The default port is set to 6000.
 You can change this by modifying the `EXPOSE` and `ENV PORT` instructions in the Dockerfile.

+3. **.dockerignore File**: Use the `.dockerignore file`

-3. **Package Manager**: This Dockerfile is configured for pnpm.
+4. **Package Manager**: This Dockerfile is configured for pnpm.
 If your project uses a different package manager (npm or yarn), replace `pnpm-lock.yaml` with the appropriate lock file and adjust the install commands accordingly.

-4. **Next.js Configuration**: This Dockerfile requires a specific Next.js configuration to work correctly.
+5. **Next.js Configuration**: This Dockerfile requires a specific Next.js configuration to work correctly.
 In your `next.config.mjs` file, ensure you have the following configuration:

    ```javascript
    const nextConfig = {